📑 Table of contents

 - OpenClassrooms (free/paid, in French)

-- YouTube (search for "JavaScript for beginners")
+- YouTube (search for "JavaScript pour débutants")

-Time: 1 hour per day for 6-8 weeks
+Time: 1h per day for 6-8 weeks

 Phase 2: Python for AI (1-2 months)

-Objective: Be able to use AI in an advanced way.
+Goal: Be able to use AI in an advanced way.

 What to learn: